 So the other day after coming home with a box of Sonya apples, I started doing a little bit of experimenting.
 I came up with this delicious recipe that is made without refined sugar and is Vegan and Paleo-friendly…Plus, all the people that taste-tested it LOVED it, so it is safe to take to a family gathering or serve to a crowd.

 I don’t know about you, but I love bringing my own healthy desserts to big gatherings, then I feel like I can indulge with the rest of the crowd.
 I highly recommend whipping up a batch asap – you won’t regret it – promise!

 I would love to know if you try this recipe, so please comment below and let me know what you think!

 You may also like these recipes:Print

 Paleo Apple Crumble Recipe

-This Paleo apple crumble is a healthy dessert made without refined sugar and is easy to make with a simple pecan and walnut topping.
+This apple crisp is a healthy dessert made without refined sugar and is easy to make with a simple pecan and walnut topping.

 - Prep Time: 20

 - Cook Time: 60